 That singular species of maple which is filled with a saccharine juice is not to be overlooked by the Canadian cultivator.
 Where his property contains any trees of this description, a large group at least should be preserved, for the purpose of supplying sugar.
-The best season for obtaining it is about the beginning of April, when the spring is far advanced, yet the cold still severe ; and the most favourable day is one of bright sunshine, following a frosty night.
+The best season for obtaining it is about the beginning of April, when the spring is far advanced, yet the cold still severe; and the most favourable day is one of bright sunshine, following a frosty night.
 The tree continues to run for about a month.
 It is commonly opened by a simple cut with an axe; but a hole bored with an auger is said to be still more efficacious.
-The liquor, which immediately flows out, is conveyed by a hollow tube or spout to long troughs, and sometimes into large buckets or tubs, placed bencath.
-The sap taken off during the day is boiled in the evening.
-The first boiling converts the juice into molasses; and then a more careful one follows, by which it is made into sugar.
-During this last process, the scum that rises to the top must be carefully removed, otherwise it will materially injure the flavour.
-The substance then consolidates into hard cakes, which, when broken, resemble sugar-candy.
+The liquor, which immediately flows out, is conveyed by a hollow tube or spout to long troughs, and sometimes into large buckets or tubs, placed beneath.
+The sap taken off during the day is boiled in the evening. first boiling converts the juice into molasses; and then a more careful one fellows, by which it is made into During this last process, the scum that rises to the top must be carefully removed, otherwise it will materially injure the flavour.
+The substance a, and others under many species never ed, however, ers, there are tself delights ada, in geneand its birds subject with agrecable exwild rose, the ; a peculiar marda, which ter months of Il the mints s, particularly rive a delightis filled with d by the Cacontains any east should be gar.
+The best ning of April, ld still severe; ight sunshine, hues to run for l by a simple h an auger is liquor, which a hollow tube nes into large ne sap taken The vening. sses; and then t is made into cum that rises ved, otherwise The substance then consolidates into hard cakes, which, when broken, resemble sugar-candy.
 Mr Evans recommends not to boil it so hard, but to allow the moisture to pass off by holes made in the barrel; and another writer advises to purify it before boiling, by straining through flannel, after the manner of a jelly-bag.
 It is nearly in the state of West Indian muscovado, to which it is by some thought little inferior, and by others even preferred.
-For sweetmeats, cakes, and sauces, it seems to answer extremely well; and the price is from 4d. to 71/2d. a-pound.
-Mr Talbot reckons that 500 lbs. may be produced with no other machinery than a metal boiler of thirty gallons, costing £2, 10s.; 150 troughs, at 16s.
-3d. per 100; 8 reservoirs, 4s. each; and 4 buckets, 2s. cach.
-The troughs may be made by the farmer or his servants.
-The operation, indeed, would scarcely pay if labourers were to be hired ; but, as the season for it occurs before any of the common farm-work can be attempted, those already on the land may be advantageously employed in producing at least a quantity for domestic use.
-The refuse, or sedimentary part of the sap, yields good vinegar.
+For sweetmeats, cakes, and sauces, it seems to answer extremely well; and the price is from 4d $7\frac{1}{5}$ d. a-pound.
+Mr Talbot reckons that 500 lbs. ma produced with no other machinery than a me of thirty gallons, costing £2,10s.; 150 troughs, a per 100;8 reservoirs, 4s. each; and 4 buckets, 2s. each e troughs may be made by the farmer or his servants. ation, indeed, would scarcely pay if labourers were to be hired; but, as the season for it occurs before any of the common farm-work can be attempted, those already on the land may be advantageously employed in producing at least a quantity for domestic use. sedimentary part of the sap, yields good vinegar.